tendermint/liquidity/x/liquidity/spec/02_state.md

 }
 ```

-## DepositMsgState for Batch Messages
+## Batch Messages

+Deposit, withdrawal, or swap orders are accumulated in a liquidity pool for a pre-defined period, which can be one or more blocks in length.
+Orders are then added to the pool and executed at the end of the batch.
+The following messages are executed in batch-style.

+### DepositMsgState

-The `DepositMsgState` state defines the state of deposit message as it is processed in the next batch or batches.
+`DepositMsgState` defines the state of deposit message as it is processed in the next batch or batches.

-When a user sends a MsgDeposit transaction to the network, it is accumulated in a batch.
-The `DepositMsgState` contains the state information about the message, if the transaction is executed, successfully matched, and if it will be deleted in the next block.
+When a user sends `MsgDepositWithinBatch` transaction to the network, it is accumulated in a batch. `DepositMsgState` contains the state information about the message; if the transaction is executed, successfully matched, and if it is to be deleted in the next block.

 ```go
 type DepositMsgState struct {